 Necessary Education & Experience

-- B.S. / B.A. degree in Clinical Laboratory Science or Medical Technology or in the chemical or biological sciences.
+- Bachelor's of Science or Bachelor's of Art degree in Clinical Laboratory Science or Medical Technology or in the chemical or biological sciences.

 - One year of relevant experience in a clinical laboratory.